 Raise your hand if you have ever left a website that seemed difficult to navigate or gave you confusing instructions.

 Cross-device integration and audience understanding are not enough to keep a visitor on your site if you neglect website content and usability.
-Simply put, your brand won’t get a second chance to make a good first impression.
+Your brand won’t get a second chance to make a good first impression.

 5. TEST (AND DO IT RIGHT)

-You’ll have to work hard on bringing the wider business to the understanding that a research-led, strategic optimisation culture is the best approach to business growth, rather than working in siloes.
-Such change can be seen as daunting, but in this economy, it’s necessary.
+You’ll have to work hard on bringing the wider business to the understanding that a research-led, strategic optimisation culture is the best approach to business growth.
+Such change may seem daunting, but in this economy, it’s necessary.